fdeblasio/pokeemerald-expansion/README.md

         - Balm Mushroom: 0%->5%
     - Learns Arm Thrust and Drain Punch by level up

+- Slakoth/Vigoroth:
+    - Learn Body Slam by level up

 - Slaking:
-    - Learns Focus Punch and Giga Impact by level up
+    - Learns Body Slam, Focus Punch, and Giga Impact by level up

 - Nincada:
     - Learns Mud Slap at level 1 and now learns Mud Shot in its place at level 15